It Wasn’t Just Another Nightclub

 “You know how Stonewall got started?” she asked, sponging foundation onto her cheeks and chin.
 “It was the drag queens who had just had enough of it, wasn’t going to be bullied any more, wasn’t going to be arrested, y’know?
 So whenever there’s a social movement within our community, it’s usually the queens who go to the front.”

-For the previous year, I had wondered what it took for her to walk on stage that night in 2016.
+For the previous year, I had wondered what it took for her to walk onstage that night in 2016.
 “I could profoundly say in that moment, I had no idea what I was going to say,” she told me.
 “I had prayed to my maker and asked him to give me words of encouragement.”

 She said she didn’t know what her words were that night, and she doesn’t want to.
 Someone had sent her a recording of it, but she hadn’t listened.
 Yet, five years later, I often think of her words: “You are brave, and you are stronger than you think.
 We are going to get through it.”